Kells, County Meath: Roads

 Until the opening of the new motorway in June 2010, Kells stood as a busy junction town on the old N3 road with over 18,000 vehicles passing through the town each day.
 Kells was a renowned traffic bottleneck from both the N3 national primary route (Dublin, Cavan, Enniskillen and Ballyshannon) and N52 national secondary route (Dundalk, Tullamore and Nenagh) passing through the town centre.
 The new M3 motorway (opened June 2010) significantly reduces the journey time to Dublin, as well as the numbers of vehicles in the town.

 Bus

 Kells is served by a regular bus service run by Bus Éireann, the 109, 109A and 109X, which takes about 1.5 hours to Busáras in Dublin.

 In October 2022 Bus Éireann's Dundalk to Ardee route 167 was extended to Mullingar via Kells.
 There are several services daily in each direction.

 Railway

-The original Kells railway station, serving a line between Oldcastle and Drogheda via Navan, opened on 11 July 1853.
+The original Kells railway station, located on the Oldcastle branch line between Oldcastle and Drogheda via Navan, opened on 11 July 1853.
 It was closed for passenger traffic on 14 April 1958 and finally for all traffic on 1 April 1963.

 "Meath on Track" are seeking reinstatement of the Navan railway link, and on to Dublin.